State and Statute: Nebraska, Stats. §§ 28-710 et seq.

 What Is Reportable “Abuse”: Physical, sexual, sexual exploitation, or mental abuse or neglect.
 [28- 710(2)(b)]

-Mandatory Reporters: Any person having reasonable cause to believe that a child has been subjected to abuse or neglect.
+Mandatory Reporters: Any teacher, school employee, or any other person having reasonable cause to believe that a child has been subjected to abuse or neglect.
 [28-711(1)]

 How and Where to Report: Orally by telephone to the Department of Health and Human Services, a law enforcement agency, or the state’s 24-hour, toll-free hotline (1-800-652-1999), followed by a written report.
 [28-711(1)(2)]